phobos/phobos_db_checkpoint/README.md

 ### <a name="handler"></a> Handler

-In order to use the database checkpointing your handler must include `PhobosDBCheckpoint::Handler`, this module already includes `Phobos::Handler`.
-PhobosDBCheckpoint will only save acknowledged events, your consumer must also return an `ack` with the __entity_id__ and __event_time__ of your event, example:
+In order to use the database checkpointing, your handler should include `PhobosDBCheckpoint::Handler` instead of `Phobos::Handler`.
+Phobos DB Checkpoint will only save acknowledged events, your consumer must also return an `ack` with the __entity_id__ and __event_time__ of your event, example:

 ```ruby
 class MyHandler